Information & Advice for Arrhythmia Patients

 If you do have any side effects that you feel are not tolerable, contact your doctor BEFORE stopping any medication, as you may then be offered another drug that suits you better.
 You should not stop taking the tablets suddenly without contacting your doctor as this may result in a ‘relapse’ worsening of your arrhythmia.

-If in doubt, contact your GP, cardiologist or arrhythmia nurse.
+If in doubt, contact your doctor, cardiologist or arrhythmia nurse.

 If your first drug does not work, or results in intolerable side effects there is likely to be an alternative available.
 You may need to try several drugs before finding the right one for you.
 When all suitable drugs have been tried or if your rhythm is considered to be likely to result in you coming to harm, other treatments will be discussed.